+WASHTENAW.
+FAIR, SEPT.
+0-12.

+THE CEMENT PACTORY

+Rastern Capitalists.

-The following article taken from the Ann Arbor Record will prove interesting to many readers of the Herald: "It would hardly seem possible that most was probably Ann Arbor, where there was at the present time a foot of land in Washtenaw county which had never been taken up from the government "The first patent received from the United States since President Roosevelt's At Ann Arbor Allen's creek became so administration was received at the register swollen by the immense downfall that it of deeds office June 26.
-It called for one became a rushing river, which carried hundred and seventy eight and a fraction acres of land located in the townships of to destruction.
-It will take \$25,000 to Dexter and Lima, the largest part of which is Four Mile lake, there being about out by the flood and put the streets back twenty acres of swampy land at the north and south ends of the lake covered by the description.
-"Investigation has proven that this lake is particularly rich in marl deposits and capitalists will erect a mammoth cement factory on the west side of the lake.
-"The patent was made in favor of Charles L. Mann, who in return for the same relinquished a claim which he held on a tract of land in South Dakota near the Black Hills.
-"Linus S. Lerch, a former Lenawee county man, is secretary of the West German Portland Cement Company, and it is his company which is back of the proposition to launch the enterprise.
-Mr. Lerch was in the city Monday and filed with the register of deeds the articles of incorporation of the company and steps will be taken at once to begin operations.
+The following article taken from the places in this county hard, but Chelses Ann Arbor Record will prove interesting most was probably Ann Arbor, where there was at the present time a foot of \$60,000 worth of damage was done in a land in Washtenaw county which had

+"The first patent received from the United States since President Roosevelt's At Ann Arbor Allen's creek became so administration was received at the register swollen by the immense downfall that it of deeds office June 26.
+It called for one acres of land located in the townships of which is Four Mile lake, there being about twenty acres of swampy land at the north and south ends of the lake covered by the water and the contents carried to the low is particularly rich in marl deposits and capitalists will erect a mammoth cement

+"The patent was made in favor of carried away in the muddy rush.
+Traffic Charles L. Mann, who in return for the on Main street was suspended for six same relinquished a claim which he held hours.
+The boats from Tesemer's boat on a tract of land in South Dakots near the Black Hills.

+"Linus S. Lerch, a former Lenawee were used to convey people out of the county man, is secretary of the West houses that were flooded.
+A barn was German Portland Cement Company, and swept from its foundation on top of a it is his company which is back of the fence and there remained after the water proposition to launch the enterprise.
+Mr. had receded.
+Mrs. Frank Wood had the Lerch was in the city Monday and filed with the register of deeds the articles of Shredded Wheat Bisincorporation of the company and steps will be taken at once to begin operations.

 "Mr. Lerch related the difficulty in obtaining the patent.
-He said he was in Washington nearly three weeks pressing the claim before the land commissioner, and after persistent efforts on his part and on the part of his friends, he finally had the matter taken up with the result that Mr. Mann was granted the patent.
-"The Michigan Central railroad runs 6 lbs best Sal Soda for 5c. within half a mile of the lake and ar- Strongest Ammonia 5c a pint. rangements will be made for a siding to the proposed plant, both for building and hauling away the product of the plant.
-"The cost of erecting and equipping a factory such as the company will build will reach nearly a million of dollars, and Washtenaw county will be greatly benefited by the new enterprise."
-The company will, besides making cement, make brick and coke, and the offices will be in Chelsea.
-Death of Mrs. Joseph Weber.
+He said he was in Washington nearly three weeks pressing the claim before the land commissioner, and after persistent efforts on his part and All \$1.00 Patent Medicines for 75c. on the part of his friends, he finally had the matter taken up with the result that Mr. Mann was granted the patent.

+"The Michigan Central railroad runs 6 lbs best Sal Soda for 5c. within half a mile of the lake and ar rangements will be made for a siding to the proposed plant, both for building and hauling away the product of the plant.

+"The cost of erecting and equipping factory such as the company will build will reach nearly a million of dollars, and Washtenaw county will be greatly benefited by the new enterprise!"

+The dompany will, besides making cement, make brick and coke, and the offices will be in Chelsea.